YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLRECFMT, Journal file record format error encountered

-Run Time/MUPIP Error: This indicates that MUPIP JOURNAL encountered an invalid record in the journal file.
+MUPIP Error: This indicates that MUPIP JOURNAL encountered an invalid record in the journal file.

 Action: In the event of YottaDB issuing this error message, use MUPIP BACKUP to ensure durability by creating a fresh set of journals consistent with the database.
 Else, to resume operation, restore the database from the last backup and play forward the updates using the appropriate MUPIP JOURNAL command.
 As soon as possible, report the entire incident context with information from the operator log and any other relevant information to your YottaDB support channel.